-The historical Pamir Highway, officially the M41, running 1,252 kilometers between Osh and Dushanbe and traversing Pamir Mountains, is one of the world’s most famous routes for the adventurous traveler.
-Pamir Highway lies mostly in Tajikistan, the highland country of Central Asia.
+The historical Pamir Highway, officially called M41, is an excellent challenge for a 4x4 adventure travelers.
+Most of the road is paved, except for the mountain passes, and the length of the road is 1,252 kilometers between Osh and Dushanbe, going through the Pamir Mountains.
+It’s one of the world’s most famous routes for the adventurous travelers and lies mostly in Tajikistan, the highland country of Central Asia.

 Most of the road is located in Tajikistan, a country situated in the middle of Central Asia with India to the south and China to the east, but the highway also goes through Afghanistan, Uzbekistan and Kyrgyzstan in Central Asia.
 The Pamir highway leads from the city of Osh, Kyrgyzstan, through Tajikistan (Gorno-Badakhshan Autonomous Province, Khorug, Dushanbe), via the eastern part of Uzbekistan, to Mazar-e Sharif in northern Afghanistan.

 The road still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 Construction and maintenance levels vary substantially along the highway.
 The roadway is paved is some areas, but is mostly unpaved.
 The road is heavily damaged in places by erosion, earthquakes, landslides, and avalanches.A quick glance at the map, at its sheer drops and serpentine twists and turns, confirms that this is no hype.
 The drive is definitely worth it.
 Don’t forget your camera!